RBergua/openfast/docs/source/user/aerodyn-olaf/InputFiles.rst

    !
 Lines starting with `!` are ignored, empty lines are ignored [...] etc

-Currently, the advanced options supported as as follows:
+Currently, the advanced options supported are as follows:

 .. code::